0SINTr/osintr/README.md

 **Automated tasks include:**
 - Perform verbatim search, intext, inurl, and intitle search on Google.
 - Store search results as JSON and remove duplicates.
-- Scrape URLs from JSON and save each page as Markdown files in the `scraped` directory.
+- Scrape URLs from JSON and save each page as Markdown file in the `google/scraped` directory.
-- Save unscraped pages (e.g., social media) in a `.txt` file.
+- Save URLs of unscraped pages (e.g., social media) in a `.txt` file.
-- Save screenshots in the `google/screenshots` directory.
+- Save full page screenshots in the `google/screenshots` directory.
 - Extract all the links and email addresses from scraped pages.
-- Sort the email addresses and URLs based on relevance and save to GOOGLE.json
+- Sort the email addresses and URLs based on relevance and save to GOOGLE.json.
 - Check HIBP breaches and pastes for target and save to BREACHES.json, PASTES.json.
 - Optionally use the OSINT.Industries if an API key is provided.
-Save to OSINDUS.json
+Save to OSINDUS.json.

 ### 2. Data Analysis

 Once data is collected, the AI crew automatically analyzes the information.
 The crew is composed of multiple AI agents, each with unique roles and tasks.
 Tasks are defined in `tasks.py`, and agent configurations are outlined in `agents.py`.
 Prompts for the crew are found in `prompts.py`.

 **Automated tasks include:**
-- Analyze `.md`, `.json`, and other files in the target directory.
+- Analyze data inside `.md`, `.json`, and other files in the target directory.
 - AI agents work together, each with a specific goal, toolset, and output task.
 - Default AI model is [GPT-4o](https://platform.openai.com/docs/models/gpt-4o).
 Other models supported: [Claude Sonnet](https://docs.anthropic.com/en/docs/about-claude/models#model-comparison-table).
 - 0SINTr builds a profile or digital footprint of the target based on collected data.